Eidenz/CalView/README.md

 ## Prerequisites
 - Docker and Docker Compose
-- A running Radicale CalDAV server behind a reverse proxy (e.g. Nginx)
+- A running Radicale CalDAV server with CORS headers configured

 ## Installation
 - Clone the repository: